 What Information Should You Collect on a Direct Deposit Authorization Form

 A direct deposit authorization form can be relatively simple.
+To ensure you always collect all necessary information, you should create a direct deposit form template.
 Here’s the information you should ask for on your form:

 - Company details: Include your business’s name, address, and contact information.
 This affirms that an employee is knowingly authorizing your business to use their bank details for payments.